-The weekend is not a good time to list your home for sale because most people like to plan a weekend in advance.
+The weekend is also not a great time to list your home for sale because most people like to plan a weekend in advance.
 Some companies are not open on the weekends.
 That leaves Wednesday or Thursday or Friday.
-Thursdays are typically REALTOR® day off.
+Thursdays are typically REALTORs'® day off.
 Busy agents who work through the weekends often try to take a mini-vacation day on Thursday.
-Wednesday is a good day only when it's the day before Thanksgiving; it's still hump day in many people's minds.
+Wednesday is a good day only perhaps when it's the day before Thanksgiving; it's still hump day in many people's minds.

 I capture the people who stay up late, but more importantly, my listings will land on the computers of thousands of home buyers when they wake up Friday morning.
 That's because not only do homebuyers look for homes on Friday, but they receive automatic emails from their agents on Friday.

 The agents who have established MLS accounts for their home buyers to receive automatic listings will discover that their buyers may be calling them before the agent even knows about the listing.
 Not to mention, automatic listings from MLS are often released when internet traffic slows in the wee morning hours.
 I capture that release feed by going on the market at 12:01 a.m.

 When the listings hit the buyers' computers, my listing will stand out as a completed new listing, available for showing that day.
 It's not missing photos or with showing instructions that say call the listing agent.
 The home is ready for viewing.
 Buyers are very motivated to check out brand new listings.
 Not just in seller's markets but in any kind of market.
 Everybody wants that squeaky clean and sparkly new home for sale.